hardenedlinux/animula-zephyr/lambdachip_alonzo/doc/index.rst

 .. _LambdaChip_Alonzo_board:

-Lambdachip Alonzo
+LambdaChip Alonzo
 #################

 Overview
 ********

-The Lambdachip Alonzo board features an ARM Cortex-M4 based STM32F411CE MCU with a wide range of connectivity support and configurations.
+The LambdaChip Alonzo board features an ARM Cortex-M4 based STM32F411CE MCU with a wide range of connectivity support and configurations.
 Here are some highlights of the LambdaChip Alonzo board: